Best Breast Pumps

 Efficiency: Does the pump allow you to pump both breasts at once?

 User-friendly: Easy to assemble, clean, use and its compact?

 Used breast pumps

-Hospital breast pumps that are hired are FDA cleared and safe because of their special parts, but it is not wise using any secondhand pump.
+Hospital breast pumps that are hired are FDA cleared and safe because of their unique parts, but it is not wise using any old pump.
 These used breast pumps could carry diseases.

 You can find all types of breast pumps, to suit different needs in our store below.

 - Taking a warm bath before pumping, can help the milk flow more freely.

 Wash and dry your hands before handling your breast pump.

 The breast shield should not pinch or irritate your nipple.
 Make sure that your nipple is in the center of the breast cup.

 Ensure that your breasts are lubricated before pumping.
 Lansinoh, olive oil, and even your own breastmilk works well for this.
 This